2dawng/checker/README.md

 # Checkers Game

 A modern implementation of the classic Checkers (Draughts) game using Python and Pygame.
-Features both a two-player mode and a bot opponent.
+Features both a two-player mode and a sophisticated AI opponent.

 ## Features

 - Two game modes:
   - Two-player mode with timer (33.3 minutes per player)
-  - Bot mode for single-player gameplay
+  - AI mode with adaptive difficulty for single-player gameplay
 - Modern chess.com style board design
 - Forced capture rules with multi-capture support
 - King pieces with special movement rules